ldpape/iOLS-i2SLS/README.md

 # Iterated Ordinary Least Squares (iOLS) and Two Stage Least Squares (i2SLS) with High Dimensional Fixed Effects

-This repository includes code for iOLS_MP_HDFE and i2SLS_MP_HDFE as described in Bellégo, Benatia and Pape (2021) : https://arxiv.org/abs/2203.11820
+This repository includes code for iOLS_MP_HDFE and i2SLS_MP_HDFE as described in Bellégo, Benatia and Pape (2021) : https://arxiv.org/abs/2203.11820 .

+This code is preliminary and subject to frequent updates.

 ## Installation
 Before using this package, you must install the following: